 Most pre-service teachers continue to develop and progress satisfactorily during the course of their placement.
-Occasionally a mentor teacher will have serious concerns.
+Occasionally a mentor teacher may have concerns about a student's progression.

-At Risk is the term used to signify that the pre-service teacher is failing to make progress towards meeting the competencies and the required professional behaviour and skills at a level normally expected of pre-service teacher at their stage of professional learning.
+At Risk is the term used to signify that the pre-service teacher is failing to make satisfactory progress towards meeting the competencies and/or the required professional behaviour and skills consistent with their stage of professional learning.